-- 1. Ensure that board members have minutes, reports and a proposed agenda at least several days in advance and that everyone understands the expectation that they be read in advance. - 2.
+- 1. Ensure that board members have minutes, reports and a proposed agenda at least several days in advance and that the expectation that they be read in advance is understood by everyone. - 2.
 Spend some time planning the agenda.
 This should be done by the chair and executive director (if you have such a staff person) or by the Executive Committee (which usually includes the executive director).
 The goal should be to limit the meeting agenda to six or seven items and to take note of how much board time needs to be devoted to each one.
 Some boards adopt a "consent agenda" one item where they put several routine matters requiring approval but not discussion.2 - 3.
-If your organization is focused on achieving specific outcomes or strategic goals, build each meeting agenda around two or three of these instead of the "old business, new business and reports" type categories associated with a traditional or pro forma agendas. - 4.
-Review each proposed agenda item to determine if it needs to be considered at all by the board.
-Is it a governance or operational matter, a decision or information item?
-The answer may not always be clear but he question is a good one.
+If your organization is focused on achieving specific outcomes or strategic goals, build each meeting agenda around two or three of these instead of the "old business, new business and reports" type categories associated with a traditional or pro forma agenda. - 4.
+Review each proposed agenda item to determine if it needs to be considered at all by the board (i.e. is it a governance or operational matter, a decision or information item?).
 Information items need not be added to the agenda at all; consider listing them below the agenda or meeting notice.3 - 5.
 Allot a specific amount of time for each item and indicate this on the agenda.
 You can do this when you are planning the agenda or you can assign priorities and times with the board's input when reviewing the agenda at the start of every meeting. - 6.
-Build some time into the agenda for increasing affiliation and trust amongst directors.
-This can enhance the board's ability to think together.
-Connecting at a more personal level with a "check in" at the beginning of meetings can enable some to put something on their mind aside and can encourage the group to get into a listening mode.
-This works best when all board members are given a quiet moment before going around.
-Boards might also try using specific affiliation building questions4 - 7.
+Build some time into the agenda for increasing the affiliation amongst directors.
+This can enhance board's social capital, its ability to think together.
+Connecting at a more personal level at the beginning of meetings can be part of a board's intentional practice, something more than informal "networking time".
+One way to do this is by posing a question to all that requires board members to share something about themselves.4 - 7.
 Share some food!
-Having a pot of coffee on and a plate of cookies, cheese and crackers, apple slices or a dish of candy to pass around is good for setting a positive atmosphere.
-Supportime or breakfast meetings, if there are resources to provide a meal, even occasionally, works very well in helping build a social atmosphere that cultivates trust and the ability of the group to work together.
+Having a pot of coffee on and a plate of cookies or a dish of candy on the table is good for setting a positive atmosphere.
+Suppertime or breakfast meetings, if there are resources to provide a meal, even occasionally, works very well in helping build a social atmosphere that cultivates trust which enhances the ability of the group to work together.